schriste6/Pewlett-Hackard-Analysis_Challenge7/README.md

 # Pewlett-Hackard - Succesion Planning and Mentoring
 # Overview
-## Pewlett-Hackard is embarking on succession planning as a large number of current employees near retirement - this cohort of pending retirees is respectfully known as the 'silver tsunami'.
+## Pewlett-Hackard is realizing a large number of current employees are nearing retirement - this cohort of pending retirees is respectfully known as the 'silver tsunami'.
 A succession plan ensures that there will be qualified candidates when key vacancies occur.
 To compliment succession planning, a mentorship program is up for consideration.

-### Results:
+### Results - What are the numbers:
   Employees:
   1. Pewlett-Hackerd has 300,024 current employees
   2. 72,458 (23%) are nearing retirement